PranjalPanging/PranjalPanging/README.md

 ### 🧠 Fun Fact

-> I also enjoy small logic games like chess and Rubik’s cubes 🧩 … and I wish to one day find true love ❤️
+> I also enjoy logic games like chess and Rubik’s cubes even tho I'm not perfect 🧩 … and I wish to one day find true love ❤️
 > Also, I still cheer for Pokémon battles and believe Doraemon’s gadgets should’ve been real by now 😄

 ---